 Frankly speaking, VideoProc is currently the best video compressor for both Windows and Mac users.
 The beginner-friendly interface and useful presets allows you to compress video in an extremely easy manner, and then play or share on all popular devices and social media platforms.

 Basically, you just have to drag and drop one or multiple large videos into the tool above, this No.1 video compressor can shrink the video file over 90% of its original size.
-Moreover, it can automatically balance the video file size against the expected picture quality, and ensure to retain the original picture quality.
+Moreover, it can automatically balance the video file size against the expected picture quality, and ensure to reduce video files without losing picture quality.
 This best video compression software supports video codecs and formats up to 8K resolution.
 Thus, in addition to its standout video compression features, this best video compression software can also be utilized as an UHD HD video converter.

 High Light Features: